Residence permit current students

 Please note: If you stay in the Netherlands after graduation you will have to change your health insurance.
 It is not possible to use the AON (student) insurance that you received through Wageningen University.

-You can take buy a new health insurance directly at AON or any other insurance company.
+You can take out a new health insurance directly at AON or any other insurance company.
 Carefully check the coverage of the insurance.
 We strongly advise you to buy both a legal liability insurance and a health insurance which covers repatriation in case of serious illness or death.